simplistix/testfixtures/README.rst

 **Testing logging**

-Helpers for capturing logging and checking what has been logged is what is expected.
+Helpers for capturing logging and checking what has been logged is what was expected.

 **Testing stream output**